 Climate model projections compared to observations in the Arctic

-Note: The climate model projections here use SSP2-4.5/SSP3-7.0/RCP8.5, which consider some extreme greenhouse gas emissions scenarios.
+Note: The climate model projections here primarily use SSP3-7.0/RCP8.5, which consider extreme greenhouse gas emissions scenarios (outliers).
 I will include more realistic SSP2-4.5 graphics in a future update.

 Arctic mean temperature projections (poleward of 65°N Latitude):